MounicaSrinivasan163/RetailStore_Dataset/README.md

 Size 📏 – the size of the store, possibly in square feet.
 A useful indicator of capacity and scale.

-This ledger helps us understand the identity and scale of each store in the kingdom.
+This csv  helps us understand the identity and scale of each store in the kingdom.
 ************************************************
 📜 Scroll 2: sales_data_set.csv – The Book of Sales
 This scroll records the daily happenings in each department across all stores: